 What is the Color Manager

 The Color Manager allows you to set a color palette for use on your site.
 Meaning you can switch one of the colors and it'll instantly update sitewide, saving you time on going back and forth editing individual color values.

 When to Use the Color Manager

 The Color Manager serves as an abstraction layer for easily assigning and updating colors throughout Cornerstone.
 For example, say you have some pages you've designed and they're using a select grouping of specific colors.
 Maybe you have dozens or even hundreds of instances of these colors across your site from borders to backgrounds to text to box shadows.
 Now let's say that down the road you decide that one of those colors used throughout those hundreds of instances needs to be updated.
 Without the Color Manager, you would need to revisit every element and update that color...one by one...hundreds of times over.
 With the Color Manager, you can instead label a color however you see fit (e.g. "Primary Brand Color") and assign that labeled color.
 If you ever have to go back and update that color, you can simply update it once in the Color Manager and it will change all assignments of that color throughout your website.

 How to Access the Color Manager

-- Click the navigation icon (☰) in the toolbar.
+- Click on the Layers icon to access the Theme options.

 - Select Colors from the control tabs.

 Once you have opened the Color Manager, click the + button in the upper-right corner to add your first color:

 Clicking on the + button will add a new color to your color palette.
 By default, these colors are named with an incrementing label (e.g. Color 1, Color 2, et cetera) and will be given a random value: